 Youth Millennium Development Ambassadors agrees;

-To promote Peace and the United nations Millennium Development Goals (MDGL’s)
+To promote Peace and the United nations Millennium Development Goals (MDG’s)

 To facilitate each other in activities of mutual interest

 To engage in Social Benefit Concerts for Funding (for whom, for WM’s funding or YMDA’s funding??
 If funds are to be shared mutually, what will be the share of each organization???)